neel47/realEstate/README.md

 # Real Estate System

 Documents:
-Functionalities.docx: Mentioned some userful functionality developed with screenshots User Manual.docx: Manual to start the application from the scratch with screenshots
+Functionalities.docx: Mentioned some useful functionality developed with screenshots of the application.
+User Manual.docx: Manual to start the application from the scratch with screenshots